ta3map/Feature-Extractor/README.md

 Select the object that interests you.
 Here, for example, is the face of a monkey.
 ![GitHub Logo](/screenshots/screen1.png)
 Next, you can select the category.
-If the image name already has a category name in it, you don't need to select a category.
+But if the image name already has a category name in it, you don't need to select anything.

 Select the features.
 Here, we denote that it is a monkey.